mohammadbutt/42_Exams-C/README.md

 run
 ```
 This will likely show assembly code, but it will show the name of the function which is causing segmentation fault.
-Files can be compiled mannually to see the source code in C. When I figure that out I will post it.
+Files can be compiled mannually to see the source code in C that is causing segmentation fault.
+When I figure that out I will post it.